The self-paced MCAT prep class: smart option?

 On this website, we’ve assembled lots of advice to help you choose the best MCAT prep route:

-1. You can study on your own, using one or more book sets.
+1. You can study independently, using one or more book sets.
 Check out our review of several top MCAT prep book sets here.

-2. You can take an MCAT prep course in the 2-3 months leading up to end of junior year.
+2. You can take an MCAT live prep course, or an MCAT online prep course in the 2-3 months leading up to end of junior year.

-3. You can sign up for a course in the summer immediately after junior year.
+3. You can sign up for one of several online MCAT prep classes in the summer immediately after junior year.
 This will put you slightly past the date when applications open, for when you receive your MCAT score.
 (If you do decide to take a course, here’s a review of Kaplan vs. Princeton Review, two top rated courses.)

 4. Or…you can do a hybrid of options 2 and 3, signing up for a self-paced MCAT prep class through Kaplan or The Princeton Review.
+You can find Kaplan self-paced MCAT reviews and Princeton Review self-paced MCAT reviews here.
 Both companies offer this option.
-Signing up for the self-paced MCAT prep class allows you to start your studies anytime, stretch it out as long as you want, and have full access to all study materials online, any time of the day or night.
+And both offer two of the best MCAT online prep courses.
+Signing up for the self-paced MCAT prep class allows you to start your studies anytime, stretch it out as long as you want, and have full access to all online MCAT prep class materials online, any time of the day or night.

 Why take a self-paced MCAT prep class?

-Why go the self-paced route?
+Why take a self-paced MCAT prep course?
 It could be the best option for you if you

 (1) like solitary study, or